United States Gold Type Coins

 4483507005

-Choice $8750 New February 19!
-Tough Date with only about 100 Known.
+Choice $8750 Tough Date with only about 100 Known.
 This is one rare Liberty half eagle with an estimated 100 known in any grade.
 The coin has an attractive orange glow with only scattered marks.
 This is one of just two at this grade level with a CAC sticker with just four higher.
 With a CPG Value of $9,750, this is a reasonably priced example.

 Gold G$5 1880 1880